pkuqiwang/nifi_lab/README.md

 - Please use Chrome, Firefox, Safari or Edge for the labs.
 - Internet Explorer is not supported by Nifi and should not be used for the labs.

-There are more [tutorials](https://hortonworks.com/tutorials/?tab=product-hdf) available on Hortonworks website that you could following using the same sandbox.
+There are more [tutorials](https://hortonworks.com/tutorials/?tab=product-hdf) available on Hortonworks website that you could follow using the same sandbox.

 -----------------------------